|Math Lab||Matthews Hall 162|

 (Preparation before attempting the test; preparation before attempting a re-test)

-The Learning Support Learning Center, a supportive unit of the Learning Support Program, has been in existence since Fall 1985.
+The Learning Support Lab, a supportive unit of the Learning Support Program, has been in existence since Fall 1985.

 The Learning Center was created to facilitate learning for students in learning support course work.
 The center seeks to provide a supportive atmosphere conducive to creative learning and productivity.
 Students receive individualized assistance in mathematics, reading, writing, study skills and word processing.
 Besides providing individualized tutoring, the center also offers books, computers, video and audio tapes, and other instructional materials for student use.

-The Learning Siupport Learning Center is located on the 1st floor of Matthews Hall, room 162B and is easily accessible by anyone requiring its services.
+The Learning Support Learning Center is located on the 1st floor of Matthews Hall, room 162B and is easily accessible by anyone requiring its services.

 Goals of the Learning Support Learning Center:

 1. to provide individualized assistance for students taking developmental courses in

 2. to assist students with study skills and word processing skills